smirarab/pasta/README.md

 All questions and inquires should be addressed to our user email group: `pasta-users@googlegroups.com`

-**Acknowledgment**: The current version of this code is heavily based on the [SATe code](http://phylo.bio.ku.edu/software/sate/sate.html) developed by Mark Holder's group at KU.
+**Acknowledgment**: The current PASTA code is heavily based on the [SATe code](http://phylo.bio.ku.edu/software/sate/sate.html) developed by Mark Holder's group at KU.
 Refer to sate-doc directory for documentation of the SATe code, including the list of authors, license, etc.

+**Documentation**: In addition to this README file, you can consult our [Tutorial](pasta-doc/pasta-tutorial.md).

 INSTALLATION
 ===